marierng/habittracker/habit_tracker/README.md

 pytest test_database.py
 pytest test_habit.py

-# Crafting a New Routine
+# Create a new habit

 Should you opt to create a new routine, proceed as follows: